burobo/vue-gas-sample/README.md

 - [ ] Access to user session info in backend and show it on browser.
 - [ ] Routing with Vue Router or something.
 - [ ] Use some kind of design framework.
+- [ ] Use same domain model between frontend and backend.